-Ohio rape shows how story can spread faster than facts
+Ohio rape shows how a story can spread faster than facts

 “The idea that you would have politicians in America try to exploit a story like this and make up a story like this in order to advance their own sick agenda tells you they are not serious about the issue,” Fox News analyst Charlie Hurt said on Tuesday.

-The Wall Street Journal on Tuesday, in an editorial on Tuesday, called it “an abortion story too good to confirm.”
-The Journal wrote that “all kinds of fanciful tales travel far on social media these days, but you don’t expect them to get a hearing at the White House.”.
+The Wall Street Journal, in an editorial on Tuesday, called it “an abortion story too good to confirm.”
+The Journal wrote that “all kinds of fanciful tales travel far on social media these days, but you don’t expect them to get a hearing at the White House.”

 Under the headline “Correcting the Record on a Rape Case” Thursday, the Journal wrote that “it appears President Biden was accurate.”

-Note: This story has been updated to correct the name of the Indiana doctor who performed the abortion.
-She is Caitlin Bernard, not Caitlan Bernard.